turingschool/mod-0-curriculum/session2/index.md

 ### Follow-Ups

-- We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.
 - For homework, we'll be leaving feedback on your practice tasks and also checking, but not leaving feedback on your readings and responses.
-- Check your gists, as you can improve your grade by responding to that feedback!
+- Check your gists, we give feedback and ask for edits to help you learn these concepts.

 ### Today's Goals